Renée Richards: Tennis career after transitioning

 After moving to California, Richards played in regional competitions for her local club, the John Wayne Tennis Club, under the name Renée Clark.
 In the summer of 1976 she entered the La Jolla Tennis Championships, where she crushed the competition, and her unique left hand serve was recognized by Bob Perry, a tour player from UCLA.
 Her long-time friend Gene Scott then invited her to play in his professional tennis tournament, the Tennis Week Open in South Orange, New Jersey.
 The USTA and the WTA then withdrew their sanction for the Tennis Week Open, and organized another tournament; 25 of the 32 participants withdrew from the Tennis Week Open.
-This was just the beginning of the issues Richards would encounter in trying to play professional women's tennis, which eventually led to her suing the USTA and winning.
+This was the beginning of the issues Richards encountered in trying to play professional women's tennis, which led to her successful lawsuit against the USTA.

 Richards played professionally from 1977 to 1981 when she retired at age 47.
 She was ranked as high as 20th overall (in February 1979), and her highest ranking at the end of a year was 22nd (in 1977).
 Her first professional event as a female was the 1977 U.S. Open.
 Her greatest successes on court were reaching the doubles final at her first U.S. Open in 1977, with Betty Ann Grubb Stuart - the pair lost a close match to Martina Navratilova and Betty Stöve - and winning the 35-and-over women's singles.
 Richards was twice a semifinalist in mixed doubles, with Ilie Năstase, at the U.S. Open.
 In 1979, she defeated Nancy Richey for the 35-and-over singles title at the Open.
 Richards posted wins over Hana Mandlíková, Sylvia Hanika, Virginia Ruzici, and Pam Shriver.
-She later coached Navratilova to two Wimbledon wins.
+She later coached Navratilova to two Wimbledon wins (1982 and 1983).

 Richards was inducted into the USTA Eastern Tennis Hall of Fame in 2000.
 On August 2, 2013, Richards was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame.

 Richards has since expressed ambivalence about her legacy, and came to believe her past as a man provided her with advantages over her competitors, saying "Having lived for the past 30 years, I know if I'd had surgery at the age of 22, and then at 24 went on the tour, no genetic woman in the world would have been able to come close to me.
 And so I've reconsidered my opinion."